Danny McCarthy

-Danny McCarthy is an American actor best known as Agent Danny Hale on Prison Break (2005–06).
+Danny McCarthy (born February 9, 1969) is an American actor.
+He is best known as Agent Danny Hale on Fox series Prison Break (2005–2006).

 Career

-He has acted in plays with the Steppenwolf Theatre Company and the Famous Door, and has performed twice at the Edinburgh Festival in Scotland.
+He has acted in plays with the Steppenwolf Theatre Company and the Famous Door, and has performed twice at the Edinburgh Festival Fringe in Scotland.
 Other credits include The Amityville Horror, Early Edition, What About Joan, and Alleyball.
 McCarthy is an ensemble member at A Red Orchid Theatre in Chicago.
-McCarthy created, together with Alleyball writer/director Dan Consiglio, SOXTALK with Pat and Tony, a series of four 30-minute shows that aired on Comcast Sports Net Chicago.
+McCarthy created, together with Alleyball writer/director Dan Consiglio, SOXTALK with Pat and Tony, a series of four 30-minute shows that aired on NBC Sports Chicago.
 McCarthy starred as "Pat", a longtime know-it-all White Sox supporter.
+He played Surly Joe's Brother in The Ballad of Buster Scruggs.